 Practicing effective memorization is when you use a trick, technique, or strategy to recall something—for another class, an exam, or even to bring up an acquaintance’s name in a social situation.
 Really whatever works for you to recall information is a good tool to have.
 You can create your own quizzes and tests to go over material from class.
 You can use mnemonics to jog your memory.
 You can work in groups to develop unique ways to remember complex information.
 Whatever methods you choose to enhance your memory, keep in mind that repetition is one of the most effective tools in any memory strategy.
 Do whatever you do over and over for the best results.

-Mnemonics (pronounced new-monics) are a way to remember things using reminders.
+Mnemonics (pronounced new-monics) are a way to remember things using reminders that are linked to the content you are trying to remember.
 Did you learn the points of the compass by remembering NEWS (north, east, west, and south)?
 Or the notes on the music staff as FACE or EGBDF (every good boy does fine)?
-These are mnemonics.
+These are mnemonics, specifically acronyms, or words created out of the first letters of the terms you are trying to recall.
 When you’re first learning something and you aren’t familiar with the foundational concepts, these help you bring up the information quickly, especially for multistep processes or lists.
 After you’ve worked in that discipline for a while, you likely don’t need the mnemonics, but you probably won’t forget them either.

 Do you have other mnemonics that help you remember difficult material?
 What are they?
 How have they helped you with remembering important things?

 Practicing Concept Association